MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 But adaptation can also work the other way.
 It may reduce our happiness when reaching financial freedom.
 Quitting the 9-to-5 may feel great but soon retirement becomes the new normal.
 One argument against this is the paper [Explaining happiness][explaining-happiness-paper] by economist Richard A. Easterlin.
 In it he argues that hedonic adaptation may not be equal across all domains.
 In particular he studied the impact of material wealth, marriage, and health in relation to happiness.
 And it appears that adaptation is more complete for the material domain than it is for the domain of family and health:

-> Hedonic adaptation, as we have seen, is less complete with regard to family circumstances and health than in the material goods domain.
+> Hedonic adaptation, as we have seen, is less complete with regard to family circumstances and health than in the material goods domain. - [Explaining happiness][explaining-happiness-paper]

 [explaining-happiness-paper]: https://www.pnas.org/content/100/19/11176

 Easterlin shows that as we acquire more material goods, our desire increases in tandem.
-Once we have a big house and car, we now desire a swimming pool too.
+Once we have a big house and car, we now desire a swimming pool too---something we did not desire before.
 This behavior is not observed in the domain of health and family and may explain why adaptation is more strongly observed in relation to the material world, including income.

 > In particular, people make decisions assuming that more income, comfort, and positional goods will make them happier, failing to recognize that hedonic adaptation and social comparison[[^fn-social-comparison]] will come into play, raise their aspirations to about the same extent as their actual gains, and leave them feeling no happier than before.
 As a result, most individuals spend a disproportionate amount of their lives working to make money, and sacrifice family life and health, domains in which aspirations remain fairly constant as actual circumstances change, and where the attainment of one’s goals has a more lasting impact on happiness.
 Hence, a reallocation of time in favor of family life and health would, on average, increase individual happiness. - [Explaining happiness][explaining-happiness-paper]

 [^fn-social-comparison]: Social comparison argues that your situation depends on others.
-E.g., it can be observed that ["At a point in time within any society, richer people are on average happier than poorer people"][world-happiness-report].
+E.g., it has been observed that ["At a point in time within any society, richer people are on average happier than poorer people"][world-happiness-report-2012].
 Your absolute wealth may not be as important as your wealth relative to the rest of society.
 The same can be observed for other areas.

 If we want to maximize our happiness, we should work on domains where hedonic adaptation isn't as complete.
 And it appears that we should reduce our focus on income, comfort, and material goods.
 That sounds very much in line with the financial independent lifestyle.
 We can reduce our spending without reducing our happiness much---if any---and instead focus our time on more important areas such as family and health.[^fn-hedonic-colorful]